deepcausality-rs/fluvio-examples/README.md

 # Fluvio DeepCausality Example Project

+## Overview

+This project is a simple example of how to use Fluvio and DeepCausality to build a real-time causal inference pipeline.
+Specifically, the project illustrates:

+1) How to replay and resample trade data.
+2) How to analyze trade data in real-time using causal inference.
+3) How to pass forward causal inference results to downstream systems via Fluvio's in-flight computation.

 ### 👉 **Fluvio**

 Fluvio is an open-source data streaming platform with in-flight computation capabilities to aggregate, correlate, and